Quick Answer

 Is all linen made the same way?

-Premium linen follows the traditional 6-step process described above.
-Lower-quality linen may use shortcuts like mechanical harvesting (cutting instead of pulling), chemical retting instead of natural dew retting, or shorter processing times.
-These shortcuts reduce cost but also reduce quality and durability.
+Premium European linen follows traditional retting combined with modern mechanical processing.
+Lower-quality linen may use shortcuts like cutting instead of pulling (shorter fibers), chemical retting instead of natural dew retting (weaker fibers), or lower-grade flax.
+These shortcuts reduce cost but also reduce quality, softness, and durability.
+The processing method matters less than the quality of flax and proper retting.

 Can I feel linen sheets in person before buying?